“Videte, vigilate, et orate.”

 - The Hermits fast every day from the Feast of the Exaltation of the Cross until Easter, excepting Sundays and major feasts.

-- On Sundays and major Feasts, the Hermits pray all of the Divine Office together in the chapel, gather for Adoration of the Blessed Sacrament with Benediction, have recreation, and eat together in the common refectory.
+- On Sundays and major Feasts, the community has Adoration of the Blessed Sacrament with Benediction.

 Primitive Rule of St. Albert